 People in their twenties to forties are the biggest consumers of video and board games.
 More adults are attending gaming conventions and RPG events than ever before.
 And escape rooms are popping up in even the smallest American towns.

-Though the research into adult play is still in its infancy, it’s clear that participating in games and playful communication helps us work better, have more stable relationships, and improves our mental health.
+Though the research into adult play is still in it top places to visit in Chicago, it’s clear that participating in games and playful communication helps us work better, have more stable relationships, and improves our mental health.
 Researchers have even proposed that playing helped us succeed as a species.

 - Escape Rooms Get You Thinking Outside the Box